IIITLucknowSWEngg/CSAICSBTeam020/Assignment/03_SRS.md

 1. **Customer Module**: Enables customers to browse products, place orders, manage accounts, and track orders.
 2. **Vendor Module**: Allows vendors to add, update, and manage their products, as well as track inventory and view sales.
 3. **Admin Module**: Provides administrative functions to manage users, monitor system activities, and generate reports.
-4. **Delivery Agent Module**: Allows delivery agents to update the status of orders and manage deliveries.

 The system will be scalable to handle multiple product listings, user accounts, and order transactions.
 It will be secure, with encrypted user data and payment transactions, and will be designed to comply with data protection regulations.